 Priority areas for industrial and commercial facility and activity inspections are selected based on the relative risk that any discharge might be contaminated with pollutants.
-Specific priority areas and inspection schedules are designated in the Prioritized Area Plan, as discussed in Section 10.3.
+Specific priority areas and inspection schedules are designated in the Prioritized Area Plan for Industrial and Commercial Facility and Activity Inspections, as discussed in Section 10.3.
 At a minimum, industrial facilities that do not have Industrial NPDES Permit coverage are inspected at least twice every five years, while each industrial facility with Industrial NPDES Permit coverage are inspected at least once every five years.
 The ranking system used to designate high priority commercial facilities is described in Section 10.5.
 Highly ranked commercial facilities are inspected at least once every five years.